 Peel off the clear plastic front on the tattoo and place the tattoo printed side down onto a clean and dry hardboiled egg.
 Dampen the napkin or rag and place the wet rag onto the back of the tattoo and hold in place for 10-15 seconds, or until you can feel the backing slide off the egg.

 That’s basically it!
 Keep adding your tattoos until all your eggs are decorated!
 For the “printed pattern” eggs, I would cut out each flower or leaf and attach them one at a time so I could place them where I wanted on the egg, but for the bigger bunny, cactus, and spring phrase, you can do those as one tattoo.

 Seriously though, how cute are they!!
 Although the tattoos are meant for the eggs, I certainly won’t tell if you also put aside one or two of these cuties to put on yourself Easter morning.
 We would always play the “King Egg” game later in the day on Easter where you both hold an egg and crack the smaller pointed ends together and whoever’s egg didn’t crack was the winner—basically the Easter version of the Thanksgiving wishbone tradition I guess!
 Love that these are so easy to make and look so sweet as well!
+Try these naturally dyed easter eggs for another fun project!
 Happy decorating! xo.
 Laura